-The interviewed organisations experienced the following benefits:
+The interviewed organizations experienced the following benefits:

 Embracing change: choose your approach to reconciliation

-The key to all of this is change.
-By embracing an enterprise no-code automation platform that has both a powerful data engine and broad process digitisation capabilities under one roof, firms can move at their own pace.
-Be it transformation with a data control and quality approach across the full transaction lifecycle or incremental improvements, both can bring tangible business rewards that will empower the people in your teams to deliver higher value output.
+Only a shift in mindset will bring about true transformational change in trade reconciliations, but the key to all of this is, indeed, change.
+By embracing an enterprise data automation platform that has both a powerful data engine and broad process digitization capabilities under one roof, companies can automate their reconciliation processes at their own pace.
+Be it transformation with a data control and quality approach across the full transaction lifecycle or incremental improvements, both can bring tangible business rewards that will empower the people in your teams to deliver higher-value output.